Toggle navigation

 Special Eligibility Requirements:

 Applicants must have been affected by a cancer experience, either directly or through a close relative.
-For the purposes of this scholarship,

 Additional Information:

 Kevin “Chalky”' Carr was born in the UK but lived in Ōtautahi Christchurch with his family for 20 years and was a former Royal Marine Commando.
 He was working as a Lieutenant Commander for the Royal New Zealand Navy at HMNZS Pegasus in Montreal Street when the catastrophic 22 February 2011 earthquake struck.
-Having gone into the city to do what he could to help, he was subsequently awarded the New Zealand Bravery Medal by the Governor-General for his "selfless actions and leadership that saved many lives and had a major impact on the outcome of the rescue efforts at the CTV building".
+Having gone into the city to do what he could to help, he was subsequently awarded the New Zealand Bravery Medal6 by the Governor-General for his "selfless actions and leadership that saved many lives and had a major impact on the outcome of the rescue efforts at the CTV building".
 A lifelong rugby fan, he subsequently got a job with the All Blacks as their logistics manager and was on tour with the team in June 2016 when he fell ill and was diagnosed with pancreatic cancer.
 Tragically, Chalky died in 2018.
-As his legacy he had created
+As his legacy he had created the Chalky Carr Trust, which raises money to help, in a very practical way, people who are bound together by a cancer experience.

 Contact Information: